Eternal Sunshine (album): Title and artwork

-The title of the album is a reference to the film Eternal Sunshine of the Spotless Mind (2004).
-It stars Jim Carrey, who Grande has expressed she's a fan of and whose show, Kidding, she had guest-starred on.
-The title Eternal Sunshine was teased via two Easter eggs.
-The first was in the opening scene of the music video of the lead single, "Yes, And?".
-It depicts a red card that has the acronym "AG7" on the frontside, with the geographical coordinates 41.0359° N, 71.9545° W mentioned below it—which locate Montauk, New York, a key location of the film.
-The second was when Grande shared a few lines of Alexander Pope's poem Eloisa to Abelard on her Instagram, including: "Eternal sunshine of the spotless mind!".
+The title, Eternal Sunshine, is derived from the film Eternal Sunshine of the Spotless Mind (2004).
+It stars Jim Carrey, who Grande has expressed she is a fan of and whose show Kidding she had guest-starred on.
+The title was teased via two Easter eggs.
+The first was in the opening scene of the music video of "Yes, And?", which depicts a red card with the acronym "AG7" on the frontside and the geographical coordinates 41.0359° N, 71.9545° W—which locate Montauk, New York, a key location of the film.
+The second was when Grande shared a few lines of Alexander Pope's poem Eloisa to Abelard on her Instagram, including: "Eternal sunshine of the spotless mind!"

-Seven cover variants of Eternal Sunshine were issued: a standard vinyl cover, four DTC variations via Grande's website, a retail-exclusive CD cover (which also serves as the "Yes, And? single artwork), and a Target-exclusive in the United States.
+Seven cover variants of Eternal Sunshine were issued: a standard vinyl cover, four direct-to-consumer variations via Grande's website, a retail-exclusive CD cover (which also serves as the "Yes, And?" artwork), and a Target-exclusive in the United States.
 The digital cover depicts the back of Grande's head, with her dressed in a white outfit and her blonde hair styled in a ponytail, resting on the shoulder of a similarly dressed woman that is "a clone of herself".
-Three covers, and the "Yes, And?" cover, were unveiled with the album's announcement.
+Four covers, including the "Yes, And?" cover, were unveiled with the album's announcement.
 The remaining three alternate covers were revealed throughout January and February.
 Through the promotional material of the album, Grande sports a Maison Margiela outfit—a white bodysuit and a pair of red tulle gloves.
 She stated that the different artworks "capture the emotional ups and downs of the album".